 Tax Depreciation: The Impact of Depreciation on Taxes

-Tax depreciation refers to the depreciation expenses of a business that is an allowable deduction by the IRS from the gross income tax base.
-This means that by listing depreciation as an expense on their income tax return in the reporting period, a business can reduce the amount of taxable income.
+Tax depreciation refers to the depreciation expenses of a business that is an allowable deduction by the IRS.
+This means that by listing depreciation as an expense on their income tax return in the reporting period, a business can reduce its taxable income.

-Depreciation is a method where the cost of fixed assets or tangible assets are allocated over the years in which the assets helped generate revenues or sales.
+Depreciation is a method where the cost of fixed assets or tangible assets are allocated over the years in which the assets helped generate revenues or sales, or it’s useful life.
 By creating a depreciation expense, the business reduces the number of earnings on which taxes are based, thus decreasing the tax owed.
 Businesses can take a depreciation deduction by filing Form 4562 with their tax return.

 What this article covers:

 Tax depreciation is a process by which taxpaying businesses write off the depreciation as an expense on their tax returns.
 This allows businesses to recover the cost that they’ve invested in a certain type of asset.

 Depreciation is the gradual decrease of the fixed asset’s cost over its useful life.
 It’s the amount that you must deduct to recover the cost of an asset.
 You can only depreciate tangible assets (other than land) that your business owns, uses for income-producing activities, as a determinable useful life, and is expected to last more than a year.

 If these rules are not met, then the entire cost of the asset must be charged to the period in which it was incurred.

 Unlike a book or financial depreciation that is based on the matching principle of accounting and reported on the financial statements of a business, tax depreciation is recorded on the company’s income tax returns and based on the IRS rules.